 Frodo’s accountability drives the core story and the scope is huge: the end of the world as he knows it.
 What is at stake?
 Everything!

 So how do you dig deep and uncover the accountability for your characters?
-Here are some creative writing prompts to get you started.
+Below is a character creation sheet to get you started.
 Keep working at this aspect of your characters—before you write, during, and in revisions.
 You’ll get a triple bonus: your characters will be deeper and more compelling, accountability will create conflict, and character/story goals will strengthen.

 What matters most to this character?